 Coloured inks

-• Range of colours: A range of dye based and pigmented inks which provide a strong contrast with a range of coloured substrates for better code legibility or can be used to match packaging branding for discreet coding.
+• Range of colours: Linx offers a range of dye-based and pigmented inks that provide strong contrast on coloured substrates for better code legibility.
+Alternatively, they can match packaging branding for discreet coding.

-• Resistance: They also offer good heat tolerance, light-fastness and resistance to solvents.
+• Resistance: In addition, they also offer good heat tolerance, light-fastness and resistance to solvents.

 Contact our expert team for advice or to confirm which combination of ink and 9000 Series CIJ printer is best for your needs